Guam: Demographics

+In 2020, the Vatican claimed that 87.72% of the population was Catholic, with 54 priests and 64 nuns across 27 parishes.

 Culture

-The culture of Guam is a reflection of traditional Chamoru customs, in combination with American, Spanish and Mexican traditions.
-Post-European-contact Chamoru Guamanian culture is a combination of American, Spanish, Filipino, other Micronesian Islander and Mexican traditions.
+The culture of Guam is a reflection of traditional Chamorro customs, in combination with American, Spanish and Mexican traditions.
+Post-European-contact Chamorro Guamanian culture is a combination of American, Spanish, Filipino, other Micronesian Islander and Mexican traditions.
 Few indigenous pre-Hispanic customs remained following Spanish contact, but include plaiting and pottery.
-There has been a resurgence of interest among the Chamoru to preserve the language and culture.
+There has been a resurgence of interest among the Chamorro to preserve the language and culture.

 Hispanic influences are manifested in the local language, music, dance, sea navigation, cuisine, fishing, games (such as batu, chonka, estuleks, and bayogu), songs, and fashion.
 The island's original community are Chamorro natives, who have inhabited Guam for almost 4000 years.
 They had their own language related to the languages of Indonesia and southeast Asia.
 The Spanish later called them Chamorros.
 A derivative of the word, Chamorri, means "noble race".
 They began to grow rice on the island.

 Historically, the native people of Guam venerated the bones of their ancestors.
 They kept the skulls in their houses in small baskets, and practiced incantations before them when it was desired to attain certain objects.
 During Spanish rule (1668–1898) the majority of the population was converted to Catholicism and religious festivities such as Easter and Christmas became widespread.
-Many Chamorus have Spanish surnames, although few of the inhabitants are themselves descended from the Spaniards.
+Many Chamorros have Spanish surnames, although few of the inhabitants are themselves descended from the Spaniards.
 Instead, Spanish names and surnames became commonplace after their conversion to Catholicism and the imposition of the Catálogo alfabético de apellidos in Guam.

 Historically, the diet of the native inhabitants of Guam consisted of fish, fowl, rice, breadfruit, taro, yams, bananas, and coconuts used in a variety of dishes.
-Post-contact Chamoru cuisine is largely based on corn, and includes tortillas, tamales, atole, and chilaquiles, which are a clear influence from Mesoamerica, principally Mexico, from Spanish trade with Asia.
+Post-contact Chamorro cuisine is largely based on corn, and includes tortillas, tamales, atole, and chilaquiles, which are a clear influence from Mesoamerica, principally Mexico, from Spanish trade with Asia.

 Due to foreign cultural influence from Spain, most aspects of the early indigenous culture have been lost, though there has been a resurgence in preserving any remaining pre-Hispanic culture in the last few decades.
-Some scholars have traveled throughout the Pacific Islands, conducting research to study what the original Chamoru cultural practices such as dance, language, and canoe building may have been like.
+Some scholars have traveled throughout the Pacific Islands, conducting research to study what the original Chamorro cultural practices such as dance, language, and canoe building may have been like.